The spectra of finite 3-transposition groups: Case analysis of spectra

 Here we initialize with $s_1=0$ (as nondegenerate $1$-spaces contain no isotropic vectors), but $s_2$ will depend upon the type of form under consideration.
 A further consequence of the decomposition is

 Therefore we have the three parameters $s_i$, $k_i'$, and $\mu_i'$, from which it is (at least in principal) easy to calculate all parameters of $\codiag{X}$ and $\diag{X}$ using the identities of Section \ref{sec-rk3}.
-The decomposition and \eqref{eqn-l-recur} yield the additional identity
+The additional identity